 “Throughout your home technology works as a single system, instead of a bunch of devices doing their own thing,” said Google’s hardware chief Rick Osterloh from the event stage.
 In that light, the company unveiled an updated version of its 2016 Google Home Wi-Fi router, Nest Wi-Fi.
 The new router will enlist multiple smart home devices, using them all as access points for Google Assistant voice command and control and to provide a strong internet signal to every physical space in the home.
 Starting at $269 for the router and a single access point which also functions as a smart speaker, Nest WiFi has Google Assistant built right in and will be available on November 4th.

-The Google Nest Mini: Affordable Smart Speaker Functionality for the Helpful Home
+The Google Nest Mini: Affordable Smart Home Speaker Functionality

 The original Google Home Mini was a wildly popular entry-level device for outfitting the entire home with smart speaker capability.
 Now Google has followed up with the new Nest Home Mini, at the same affordable $49.00 price but with improved sound and integrated machine learning to adapt power consumption based on actual usage.
 Google emphasized environmental responsibility at this year’s hardware event and highlighted the fact that the Nest Mini’s fabric covering is manufactured from recycled bottles in compliance with Google’s company policy regarding sustainability.